Glossary of academic terms

 An award consisting of two specified subjects in either a major, minor or joint combination.

 This defines the relative academic demands of a module in terms of the learning and assessment.
 The levels for undergraduate awards are four, five, six, seven and eight for postgraduate.
+For reference, A Levels/BTECs are level three qualifications.

 Student’s who are studying programmes at Level 7/Masters level.